Photo courtesy of feinphoto.com

-How do you apply for the Business Plan Competition?
+How do I apply for the Business Plan Competition?

 What is the purpose of the Business Plan Competition?

-What is the role of the moderator in each session?
+What is the role of the moderator of the Finals?

-How long is the presentation at the semi-final round and final round?
+How long is the presentation at the SemiFinals?

-How long is the presentation at the finals round?
+How long is the presentation at the Finals?

 What if our PowerPoint doesn’t function correctly?